devconcept/multer-gridfs-storage/README.md

 #### Event: `'file'`

-This event is emited everytime a new file is stored in the db.
+This event is ememitted every time a new file is stored in the db.
 This is useful when you have a custom logging mechanism and want to record every uploaded file.

 ```javascript